 Berridale currently has a 5km ring of land zoned R5 rural residential around it.
 The area has many different applicable MLS ranging from 5ha - 150ha.
-Based on historical place-based planning controls which were used in the former Snowy River Local Government area.
-The introduction to the standard instrument Local Environmental Plan and then were transferred into the standard instrument through a 'best fit' scenario.
+Based on historical place-based planning controls that were used in the former Snowy River Local Government area.
+The introduction of the standard instrument Local Environmental Plan transferred these planning controls into the standard instrument through a 'best fit' scenario.

-Unfortunately, the standard instrument isn't as malleable to place-based planning as was seen when individual Council areas had greater autonomy over their LEP's.
-As such a new approach is required to provide for well-planned rural residential areas and focus the rest of this area on primary production on maintaining the productivity of this land.
+Unfortunately, the standard instrument isn't as malleable to place-based planning as was seen when individual Council areas had greater autonomy over their LEPs.
+As such, a new approach is required to provide for well-planned rural residential areas and focus the rest of this area on primary production on maintaining the productivity of this land.